 Item Description Source IP address the rule applies to.
+Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration.
+Destination Destination IP address the rule applies to.
 Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration .
-Destination Destination IP address the rule applies to.
-Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configura- tion .

-Item Description Protocol Specifies the protocol the rule applies to: all - The rule applies to all protocols. • TCP - The rule applies to TCP protocol.
-UDP - The rule applies to UDP protocol. • ICMP/ICMPv6 - The rule applies to ICMP protocol.
+Protocol Specifies the protocol the rule applies to: all - The rule applies to all protocols. • TCP - The rule applies to TCP protocol.
+UDP - The rule applies to UDP protocol.
+GRE - The rule applies to GRE protocol.
+ESP - The rule applies to ESP protocol. • ICMP/ICMPv6 - The rule applies to ICMP protocol.
 In IPv6 Firewall Configuration there is the ICMPv6 option.
-Target Port The port number where the rule is used.
-Action Specifies the rule - the type of action the router performs: allow - The router allows the packets to enter the network. deny - The router denies the packets from entering the net- work.
+Target Port(s) The target port numbers.
+Enter the initial and final port numbers separated by the hyphen mark.
+One static port is allowed as well.
+Action Specifies the rule - the type of action the router performs: allow - The router allows the packets to enter the network. deny - The router denies the packets from entering the network.

-Table 35: Forwarding filtering
+Table 29: Forwarding filtering